underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

   --deploy-id <deploy-id>  Sets the deployment configuration ID for the
                            operation context.
   --build                  Sets the build context for the operation.
+  --copy                   Copies the configuration value to the clipboard
+                           (only for get operation).
   -h, --help               display help for command

 ```